094459/newsletter-oss-projects/README.md

 [aws-signer-oci-artifacts](https://aws-oss.beachgeek.co.uk/3km) this project is used to demonstrate how OCI artefacts can be signed and verified in a development pipeline.
 Zhuo-Wei Lee, Alontay Ellis, and Rajarshi Das have put together a blog post to help you get started, so if this project interests you, make sure you dive into [Signing and Validating OCI Artifacts with AWS Signer](https://aws-oss.beachgeek.co.uk/3kn).(#185)

+**beta9**

+[beta9](https://aws-oss.beachgeek.co.uk/3xu) is a self-hosted serverless framework that you can run in your AWS account.
+Think of AWS Lambda, but with GPUs and a Python-first developer experience.
+You can run workloads that instantly scale up to thousands of GPU containers running in parallel.
+The instances scale down automatically after each workload.
+You can also do things like deploy web endpoints, run task queues, and mount storage volumes for accessing large datasets.
+If you already have an EKS cluster, you can install Beta9 with a Helm chart.
+We think this would be a great way to save money on EC2 GPU resources while also getting a magical Python-first developer experience.
+If you have feedback or feature ideas, the maintainers would like to hear them.

 **codecatalyst-runner-cli**

 [codecatalyst-runner-cli](https://aws-oss.beachgeek.co.uk/3up) This repository contains a command line tool that will allow you to run Amazon CodeCatalyst workflows locally.
 The README provides the instructions for quickly installing and getting started, so if  you have been using Amazon CodeCatalyst and looking for this, look no more.(#196)